cam

 Elvish root) 'go', 'run' (pronounced

-kel); commonly associated with the flow of rivers, and common in river-names, as for example
+kel); commonly associated with the flow of rivers, and so often seen in river-names, as for example

 Celduin (the River